Belarus hockey official banned 5 years for political abuse

-ZURICH (AP) — The top ice hockey official in Belarus was banned for five years on Wednesday for politically motivated discrimination against players and supporting the country’s authoritarian president.
+GENEVA (AP) — The top ice hockey official in Belarus was banned for five years on Wednesday for politically motivated threats against players and supporting the country’s authoritarian president.

 The International Ice Hockey Federation also investigated Dmitri Baskov’s alleged role in an incident that led to the killing of an activist last year but could not find any evidence of “active involvement,” the governing body said.